Huge boost for Queensland producers

 “It will be a flavour-filled showcase of Queensland and Australian produce under one roof, and we can’t wait to open in a city that values their fresh fruit, vegetables and food stories so highly.
 Queensland is famed for the richness and range of produce grown across the state, and to be able to work with so many wonderful producers is one of our dreams.”

-The Clayfield store will undergo a rebuild, redesign and changeover, before opening in late November as Harris Farm Markets Clayfield.
+The Clayfield store will undergo a rebuild, redesign and changeover, before opening in mid-December as Harris Farm Markets Clayfield.
 In May next year, the flagship Harris Farm Markets will open in the exciting West Village development at West End.
 Harris Farm Markets will take over part of the Peters Ice Cream building, built in the 1920s by the American migrant, Fred Peters.

 “The warehouse space is nothing short of extraordinary, and will allow us to build our flagship Queensland Harris Farm Markets store, with great local fruit, veg and gourmet grocery, as well as some local concession partnerships we’re really excited about,” Harris says.
 “Opening in West Village, one of the most exciting urban developments we have ever seen, is a fantastic opportunity, particularly given the history of fresh fruit and vegetable markets in the West End peninsula.”